-2.3 ASBESTOS HAZARD ABATEMENT PLAN
+2.4 ASBESTOS HAZARD ABATEMENT PLAN

-- A. The Contractor shall have an established an Asbestos Hazard Abatement Plan (AHAP) in printed form and loose leaf folder consisting of simplified text, diagrams, sketches, and pictures that establish and explain clearly the procedures to be followed during all phases of the work by the Contractor's personnel.
-The AHAP must be modified as needed to address specific requirements of this project and the specifications.
-The AHAP shall be submitted for review and approval to the VA prior to the start of any abatement work.
-The minimum topics and areas to be covered by the AHAPs are: - 1.
+- A. The Contractor shall have established Asbestos Hazard Abatement Plan (AHAP) in printed form and loose leaf folder consisting of simplified text, diagrams, sketches, and pictures that establish and explain clearly the ways and procedures to be followed during all phases of the work by the Contractor's personnel.
+The AHAP must be modified as needed to address specific requirements of the project.
+The AHAP shall be submitted for review and approval prior to the start of any abatement work.
+The minimum topics and areas to be covered by the AHAP(s) are: - 1.
 Minimum Personnel Qualifications - 2.
-Emergency Action Plan/Contingency Plans and Arrangements - 3.
+Contingency Plans and Arrangements - 3.
 Security and Safety Procedures - 4.
 Respiratory Protection/Personal Protective Equipment Program and Training - 5.
-Medical Surveillance Program and Recordkeeping - Regulated Area Requirements Containment Barriers/Isolation of Regulated Area - 7.
-Decontamination Facilities and Entry/Exit Procedures (PDF and W/EDF) - 8.
-Negative Pressure Systems Requirements - 9.
-Monitoring, Inspections, and Testing - 10.
-Removal Procedures for ACM - 11.
-Removal of Contaminated Soil (if applicable) - 12.
-Encapsulation Procedures for ACM - 13.
-Disposal of ACM waste/equipment - 14.
-Regulated Area Decontamination/Clean-up - 15.
-Regulated Area Visual and Air Clearance - 16.
+Medical Surveillance Program and Recordkeeping - 6.
+Regulated Area Requirements for Glovebag Abatement

+- Decontamination Facilities and Entry/Exit Procedures (PDF and W/EDF) or approved equivalent. - 8.
+Monitoring, Inspections, and Testing - 9.
+Removal Procedures for Piping ACM Using the Glovebag Method - 10.
+Disposal of ACM waste - 11.
+Regulated Area Decontamination/Clean-up - 12.
+Regulated Area Visual and Air Clearance - 13.
 Project Completion/Closeout

-2.4 SUBMITTALS
+2.5 SUBMITTALS